How much will my baby sleep?

-You may have to try and catch up on sleep as and when you can, and the best time will be while your baby is sleeping too.
-You may be tempted to spend this time cleaning up, but try to get some sleep too.
-If you can’t sleep, just rest.
-Even half an hour with your feet up can help.
+Try to grab sleep when you can, which is likely to be when your baby is sleeping.
+You may be tempted to spend this time catching up on chores, but try not to.
+If you cannot sleep then just rest.
+Even half an hour with your feet up can help you to feel better.

-Eat well and drink lots of fluids
+Eat well and stay hydrated

-Ask for help
+Ask others for help

 “Batch cooking meals and storing these in the freezer is very useful, especially on the more difficult days when you don’t have any energy to cook.”

-Have a bedtime routine
+Create a soothing bedtime routine

-- going to bed at the same time every night
+- Go to bed at the same time each night.

-Get help if you’re struggling
+Get help if you are struggling with your mental health

 Find out more about your mental health after the birth.